chandru9279/zasz.me/README.txt

 Installation :

-1) Go to zasz.me\App_data\Setup and run Packages.bat - This will fetch the Nuget packages
+1) Go to Data-Tools-Setup folder and run Packages.bat - This will fetch the Nuget packages
 2) Need an account in MS SQLSERVER, that has permission to create and drop databases.
-3) Go to zasz.me\App_data\Setup and run Build.bat
+    Run 0-zasz-login.sql in Data-Tools-Setup folder, which will create the login, and since it is disabled by default, go and enable it using Management studio.
+3) Note the VisualStudio configurations - holds the different environments, keep this up to date.

+Server Installation :
-4) For running DevUtil and Integration Tests, create batch file similar to *Env.bat and run it.
+4) Go to Data-Tools-Setup folder and run ServerBuild.bat

 If using IIS :